Friday, 24 December 2010

-But what will it be like by the time she stops believing in a few years?
-Last year's summer shocked everyone, bringing the sea close to the North Pole for the first time in millions of years.
+But someday it might not be.
+The 2007 ice shocked everyone, shrinking so much that the sea drew near the Pole.
 That year the IPCC had predicted a new ocean there by 2070.
 Two months later a new projection said 2030.
-Two months later someone else predicted five years.
+Two months later they said five years.
 I'm already talking about Santa Claus; what else should I pretend?

 What animals would Santa see at the North Pole?
 I ask.

 “Well,” she begins, “there are polar bears, and seals, and ...”

 Perhaps not for long.
 The polar bears eat the seals that eat the fish that eat the plankton, and the plankton are dying – 73 percent down since 1960.
 Half the plankton have disappeared since the Simpsons’ first episode.
 Maybe it’s because the oceans are growing warmer, maybe because they are getting more acid, maybe it's the plastic and chemicals we've poured into the oceans in my short lifetime.
 We just don't know.

 Reality intrudes into other arenas of childhood.
 I consider showing her Bugs Bunny cartoons with the Tasmanian Devil, and think: the real one is almost extinct.
 I introduced her to clips of Groucho Marx as Rufus T. Firefly, and she asked, “What is a firefly?”